rubygems/bundler/UPGRADING.md

 The following is a summary of the changes that we plan to introduce in Bundler 3, why we will be making those changes, and what the deprecation process will look like.
-All this deprecations will be printed by default in the upcoming Bundler 2.1 release.
+All these deprecations will be printed by default in the upcoming Bundler 2.1 release.

 If you don't want to deal with deprecations right now and want to toggle them